Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/11-running-self-test.md

 ### Explanation of each test

 **Pioreactor HAT is detected** checks if the Pioreactor HAT is correctly placed on top of the Raspberry Pi.
 A non-trivial failure here suggests a problem connection between the HAT and the RPi, a failure with the i2c channel, or a failure with the RP2040 chip on the HAT.
+If **Heating PCB is detected** also fails, try disconnecting the Heater PCB flat-flex cable from the HAT (unlock and pull straight out), and trying the test again.

 **Photodiodes are responsive to IR LED** checks to ensure that the IR photodiode(s) have a linear relationship with the IR LED's output.
 The linear relationship is important.
 Common reasons why this test fails include: